dwjohnston/interview-questions/questions_to_ask_employers.md

 ## What does a successful candidate look like?

+**Alternative phrasing** Six months after hiring a candidate, how would you know you had made a good hire?

 **Person to ask** - Engineering manager

 **Purpose** Gives you a picture of what they're really looking for.
 Are they looking for someone to take responsibility for things and propose new innovations?
 Or are they looking for someone to follow directions?

+## How long does the interview process take?

+**Person to ask** Engineering or hiring manager

+**Purpose** If you've got other roles in the process too, it can be helpful to know what timing might look like.

 ## How does this job compare to your previous role?